-Revenue bonds of \$50 to \$100 million could be issued with annual debt service amounts of between \$3 and \$6 million depending on maturity and size.
-Lottery backed revenue bonds can be structured to receive excellent ratings from the rating agencies similar to what the state receives on their general obligation bonds.
+Revenue bonds of \$50 to \$100 million could be issued with annual debt service amounts of between \$3 million and \$6 million, depending upon maturity and size.
+Lottery-backed revenue bonds can be structured to receive excellent ratings from the rating agencies, similar to what the state receives on its general obligation bonds.

 A program of this type could provide student loan amounts of about \$5,000 per year for 10,000 to 20,000 students after the program has matured.
-There are a variety of decisions that need to be made related to the program infrastructure that are addressed in the Chapter III - HELP Program Design Options.
+Several decisions that need to be made related to program infrastructure are addressed in the Chapter III - HELP Program Design Options.

-As the loan program matures in approximately five years, these lottery funds could be phased out and fully dedicated to the other financial aid programs of the Washington opportunity pathways account.
+As the loan program matures in approximately five years, Lottery funds could be phased out and fully dedicated to the other financial aid programs of the Washington Opportunity Pathways account.

-These bonds could be issued by WHEFA, with certain changes in their statute to allow the use of backing by lottery funds, or by the state finance committee.
-In addition, to enable funds to be used for this purpose, amendments would be needed in the HELP statute RCW 28B.97 as well as the Opportunity Pathways account statute RCW 28B.76.
+These bonds could be issued by WHEFA, with certain changes in its statute to allow the use of backing by Lottery funds, or by the state Finance Committee.
+In addition, to enable funds to be used for this purpose, amendments would be needed in the HELP statute (RCW 28B.97), as well as the Opportunity Pathways account statute (RCW 28B.76).